 We were contacted by a number of local electrical contractors to supply the components in a 115KV substation for Johnson Controls’ new testing facility in York, PA.
 After reviewing the bid documents, we found that this opportunity meshed well with our strengths.
 We put together a comprehensive scope letter followed by a detailed bill of material highlighting the responsibilities each of our manufacturers would cover.
 Our scope of work included substation engineering services by ARM EnerTech, packaged substation equipment (including steel structures, prefabricated bus, gang operated switches, surge arresters, insulators, & foundation design) by DisTran Packaged Substations, (2) SF6 circuit breakers by Siemens, (2) 10/11.2/12.5/14MVA transformers by CG Power Systems, and 15KV switchgear housed inside a Power Distribution Center by ESS Metron.
 After multiple productive follow up meetings with the awarded contractor, IB Abel, we were successful in securing orders for each manufacturer involved.
-Our project management team is currently supporting IB Abel with all aspects of the project.
 The project was completed in mid-2016.

 Job name: SEPTA South Substation

 SEPTA South Substation, a company in South Philadelphia,

 contacted us about a new project for a skidded Substation.
 SEPTA needed

 this substation to provide power to charge 25 new electric buses.
 This

 substation was needed in less than three months to meet their installation

 schedule and arrival time for these new buses.
 SSL visited the site to

 perform an assessment to help determine proper sizing, location, and dimensions